QuentinRa/blog.quentinra.dev/games/unity-ref/index.md

 * [Get Started With Unity](https://www.youtube.com/playlist?list=PLS6sInD7ThM3LqdgQBGawJkSihuisN-ES) (9 videos, easy, many and innovative topics ✅, use the plugin DOTween and the new input system ❌)

+### Channels

+* [Jason Weimann](https://www.youtube.com/c/Unity3dCollege/playlists) (a lot of videos, maybe not the most efficient place to learn and personally I don't enjoy it)

 <hr class="sr">

 ## Websites